YotaYota/notes/src/network/network.md

 Default gateway is know throught the word **via** in the output.

+## ACL vs Firewall

+ACL is **line rate**, thus much faster and generally preferred.

+- Firewall is stateful
+- ACL is stateless

+For this reason, some rules, eg UDP blocking, is better in a Firewall.

 ## Troubleshooting

 Go bottom-up or top-down in the OSI model.